Your favorite cake recipe or 1 box of cake mix

-If I’m making a larger cake, 9 or 10 inches, I will also make a few roses with the remaining green striped icing.
+If I am making a larger cake, 9 or 10 inches, I will also make a few roses with the remaining green striped icing.

 If you need to refill the piping bag, just put in white icing so that only a very little green shows through.
 You want to have a very pale green rose so that it will act as a filler and give you a feeling of stability.

-I did and I had to clean up the counter and the floor, my hands and my blouse.
-I even had to help clean up my Husband who was there with a glass of wine.
+I did and I had to clean up the counter, the floor, my hands, and my blouse.
+I even had to help clean up my husband who was there with a glass of wine.
 He had just poured my glass and was watching me put the last flower on the cake.